-3 Grounds for discretionary exclusion Q. No Question Response 3.1 Regulation 57 (8) The detailed grounds for discretionary exclusion of an organ this web page, which should be referred to before completing Please indicate if, within the past three years, anywhere in the following situations have applied to you, your organisation of who has powers of representation, decision or control in the ng these questions.
-The world any of the Or any other person 3.1(a) Breach of environmental obligations? ☐ Yes ☐ No If yes please providetails at 3.2 de 3.1 (b) Breach of social obligations? ☐ Yes ☐ No If yes please providetails at 3.2 de 3.1 (c) Breach of labour law obligations? ☐ Yes ☐ No If yes please providetails at 3.2 de 3.1(d) Bankrupt or is the subject of insolvency or winding-up proceedings, where the organisation's assets are being administered by a liquidator or by the court, where it is in an arrangement with creditors, where its business activities are suspended or it is in any analogous situation arising from a similar procedure under the laws and regulations of any State? ☐ Yes ☐ No If yes please provid details at 3.2 de 3.1(e) Guilty of grave professional misconduct? ☐ Yes ☐ No If yes please providetails at 3.2 de 3.1(f) Entered into agreements with other economic operators aimed at distorting competition? ☐ Yes ☐ No If yes please providetails at 3.2 de 3.1(g) Aware of any conflict of interest within the meaning of regulation 24 due to the participation in the procurement procedure? ☐ Yes ☐ No If yes please providetails at 3.2 de 3.1(h) Been involved in the preparation of the procurement procedure? ☐ Yes ☐ No If yes please providetails at 3.2 de 3.1(i) Shown significant or persistent deficiencies in the performance of a substantive requirement under a prior public contract, a prior contract with a contracting entity, or a prior concession contract, which led to early termination of that prior contract, damages or other comparable sanctions? ☐ Yes ☐ No If yes please providetails at 3.2 de
+3 Grounds for discretionary exclusion Q. No Question Response 3.1 Regulation 57 (8) The detailed grounds for discretionary exclusion of an organisation are set out on this web page , which should be referred to before completing these questions.
+Please indicate if, within the past three years, anywhere in the world any of the following situations have applied to you, your organisation or any other person who has powers of representation, decision or control in the organisation.
+3.1(a) Breach of environmental obligations? ☐ Yes ☐ No If yes please provide details at 3.2 3.1 (b) Breach of social obligations? ☐ Yes ☐ No If yes please provide details at 3.2 3.1 (c) Breach of labour law obligations? ☐ Yes ☐ No If yes please provide details at 3.2 3.1(d) Bankrupt or is the subject of insolvency or winding-up proceedings, where the organisation's assets are being administered by a liquidator or by the court, where it is in an arrangement with creditors, where its business activities are suspended or it is in any analogous situation arising from a similar procedure under the laws and regulations of any State? ☐ Yes ☐ No If yes please provide details at 3.2 3.1(e) Guilty of grave professional misconduct? ☐ Yes ☐ No If yes please provide details at 3.2 3.1(f) Entered into agreements with other economic operators aimed at distorting competition? ☐ Yes ☐ No If yes please provide details at 3.2 3.1(g) □ Yes □ No If yes please provide details at 3.2 3.1(h) Been involved in the preparation of the procurement procedure? ☐ Yes ☐ No If yes please provide details at 3.2 3.1(i) Shown significant or persistent deficiencies in the performance of a substantive requirement under a prior public contract, a prior contract with a contracting entity, or a prior concession contract, which led to early termination of that prior contract, damages or other comparable sanctions? ☐ Yes ☐ No If yes please provide details at 3.2

-3.1(j) Please answer the following statements 3.1(j) - (i) The organisation is guilty of serious misrepresentation in supplying the information required for the verification of the absence of grounds for exclusion or the fulfilment of the selection criteria. ☐ Yes ☐ No If Yes please details at 3.2 provide 3.1(j) - (ii) The organisation has withheld such information. ☐ Yes ☐ No If Yes please details at 3.2 provide 3.1(j) -(iii) The organisation is not able to submit supporting documents required under regulation 59 of the Public Contracts Regulations 2015. ☐ Yes ☐ No If Yes please details at 3.2 provide 3.1(j)-(iv) The organisation has influenced the decision-making process of the contracting authority to obtain confidential information that may confer upon the organisation undue advantages in the procurement procedure, or to negligently provided misleading information that may have a material influence on decisions concerning exclusion, selection or award. ☐ Yes ☐ No If Yes please details at 3.2 provide 3.2 If you have answered Yes to any of the above, explain what measures have been taken to demonstrate the reliability of the organisation despite the existence of a relevant ground for exclusion?
+• 3.1(j) Please answer the following statements 3.1(j) - (i) □ Yes □ No If Yes please products details at 3.2 vide 3.1(j) - (ii) □ Yes □ No If Yes please pro details at 3.2 ovide 3.1(j) -(iii) The organisation is not able to submit supporting documents required under regulation 59 of the Public Contracts Regulations 2015. ☐ Yes ☐ No If Yes please products details at 3.2 vide 3.1(j)-(iv) The organisation has influenced the decision-making process of the contracting authority to obtain confidential information that may confer upon the organisation undue advantages in the procurement procedure, or to negligently provided misleading information that may have a material influence on decisions concerning exclusion, selection or award. □ Yes □ No If Yes please pro details at 3.2 ovide 3.2 If you have answered Yes to any of the above, explain what measures have been taken to demonstrate the reliability of the organisation despite the existence of a relevant ground for exclusion?
 (Self-Cleaning)